Skip to content

 SetCrate

-SetCrate organizes Ableton Live projects on Windows.
-It extracts BPM, key, and plugin data from .als files (Ableton 10, 11, 12) and includes missing sample detection, session notes, project tagging, and an Android companion app.
-Pricing is $29 one-time for desktop and $3.99 per month for mobile sync.
+SetCrate organizes Ableton Live projects.
+It extracts BPM, key, and plugin data from .als files and includes missing sample detection, session notes, project tagging, and an optional mobile sync companion.
+Pricing is $29 one-time for the desktop app (3 machines), with optional mobile sync at $3.99 per month or $34.99 per year.

-SetCrate covers one DAW (Ableton) on one platform (Windows -- macOS is on the waitlist).
+SetCrate covers one DAW (Ableton) and runs natively on both macOS and Windows.
 No kanban boards, no waveform sample browser, no cross-DAW plugin management.
-Best for Ableton-only Windows producers who want a lightweight, affordable organizer.
+Best for Ableton-only producers who want a lightweight, affordable organizer.

 Manual Methods